harlley/harlley/README.md

 #### Beved `January 2013 - December 2016`

 - [x] Coded a brand-new responsive user interface using HTML5, CSS3, and JavaScript.
-- [x] Developed new features using Ruby on Rails, PostgreSQL, Action Mailer, Sendgrid, Sidekiq, and integration with Paypal.
+- [x] Developed new features using Ruby on Rails, PostgreSQL, Action Mailer, Sendgrid, Sidekiq, and integration with PayPal.
 - [x] Led a team of 2 remote programmers to create a new B2B product.
 - [x] Migrated all infrastructure from Heroku to AWS using Nginx as a reverse proxy, Puma server on EC2 instances, and PostgreSQL on RDS to reduce hosting costs.